While in grade school, Uchida Sensei heard of

 seemingly unrelated events would eventually change the course of Sensei's kendo career.

 if he would come to Denver to prepare him for the competition.
-Unfortunately, Onuma Sensei
+Unfortunately, Onuma had

-was selected to be the coach of the Japanese team and was unavailable.
-However, Onuma
+been selected to be the coach of the Japanese team and was unavailable.
+However, he

-Sensei committed to making arrangements for another Keishicho teacher to come to Colorado in
+promised to making arrangements for another Keishicho teacher to come to Colorado in his

-his place.
-The first person on Uchida Sensei's wish-list of teachers was Tadanori Ota ....
+place.
+The first person on Uchida Sensei's wish-list of teachers was Ota Tadanori – Fortune

-From his first days practicing at Keishicho, Uchida Sensei admired Ota Sensei's kendo, saying
+From his first days practicing at Keishicho, Uchida admired Ota Sensei's kendo, saying his was

-his was the most beautiful kendo of anyone he has ever seen.
-Uchida Sensei also admired Ota
+the most beautiful kendo of anyone he has ever seen.
+Uchida Sensei also admired Ota Sensei's

-Sensei's refined character and charisma.
-Kenshi in California who saw and practiced with Ota
+refined character and charisma.
+Kenshi in California who saw and practiced with Ota Sensei

-Sensei during his visit made comments such as: "Kendo like that hasn't been seen since the days
+during his first visit to the US made comments such as, "Kendo like that hasn't been seen since

-of Mori Sensei!"
-Little did Ota Sensei or Uchida Sensei know, but Ota Sensei's coming to
+the days of Mori Sensei!"
+Little did Ota or Uchida know, but Ota Sensei's coming to America

-America would stimulate unprecedented change in kendo in both Japan and the United States in
+would stimulate unprecedented change in kendo in both Japan and the United States in the years

 At about this same time arrangements were being finalized for Ota Sensei's trip, the Air Force